Why aren't my campaign messages sending?

 If the tag was applied before the campaign was activated, you can still add those subscribers to the campaign.
 You would want to first change that trigger to a different tag.
 Once you've done that and ensured the campaign is active, you can then apply that new tag to those subscribers.

-On the topic of Wait actions, any subscriber that enters a Wait in your Campaign, that subscriber will wait the amount of time set in that action.
-How this can tie into messages not appearing to send would be if you reduced a Wait period down from where it was originally, as subscribers will Wait the amount of time the action dictates when they first entered the Campaign.
+On the topic of Wait actions, any subscriber that enters a wait action in your Campaign, that subscriber will wait the amount of time set in that action.
+How this can tie into messages not appearing to send would be if you reduced a Wait period down from where it was originally, as subscribers will wait the amount of time the action dictates when they first entered the Campaign.
 So if you change the wait time after the subscribers have joined that Campaign, then they are still going to wait the initial time.
-However, any new subscribers added to that Campaign would have the new Wait intervals.
+However, any new subscribers added to that Campaign would have the new wait intervals.